 The artwork was launched with media partner JCDecaux on a 40-meter-long wall in the Guangzhou subway, and hundreds of billboards are being placed around Guangdong, Fujian, and Guangxi provinces throughout September and October.

 Vulnerable shark species face extreme population pressures due to overfishing.
 Around 100 million sharks are unsustainably killed each year, with fins from up to 73 million of those used for shark fin soup.
 According to a recent study published in Marine Policy, the global shark catch has more than doubled to 1.4 million tonnes in the last six decades, threatening almost 60 percent of shark species.

 Thanks to years-long public awareness campaigns, demand for shark fin in China is trending downwards.
 Government statistics reveal an 80% reduction in shark fin consumption as well as 81% declines in the country’s shark fin imports and sales in Beijing, Shanghai, and Guangzhou between 2010 and 2014.
-Unfortunately, though, the decline in demand for fins in China is offset by expanding and emerging markets outside of the mainland, including in Hong Kong, Taiwan, and Thailand.
+Unfortunately, though, the decline in demand for fins in Mainland China is offset by expanding and emerging markets like Hong Kong SAR and Taiwan, China, as well as other countries like Thailand.
 WildAid continues to work in those regions to educate people about the need to conserve sharks and end the consumption of shark fin soup.

 Journalists on deadline may email email@example.com